marangaa/AIG-cybersecurity/README.md

 ### Responding to a zero-day vulnerability
 CISA has just released an alert on a new zero-day vulnerability for Apache Log4j.
 Research the vulnerability and publish an advisory to affected teams to alert and prevent exploitation.

-Practical skills you will gain from working on this task:
+Practical skills gained from working on this task:
 - Cybersecurity
 - Vulnerability Triage
 - Security Advisory